240 mm howitzer M1: Combat use

-By November 1944, however, all 8-inch guns and 240 mm howitzers had been withdrawn from Italy and sent to the Western Front.
+By November 1944 all 8-inch guns and 240 mm howitzers had been withdrawn from Italy and sent to the Western Front.
 The 240 mm howitzer saw extensive service in Europe, reducing reinforced targets requiring super-heavy artillery.
 Fifteen 240 mm howitzer battalions served in the European Theater; the 265th, 266th, 267th, 269th, 270th, 272nd, 277th, 278th, 538th, 539th, 551st, 552nd, 553rd, 697th, and 698th.
 Five served in the Pacific; the 543rd, 544th, 545th, 778th, and 779th.

 During the Korean War, twelve 240 mm howitzers were brought out of "mothballs" and sent to the front lines to deal with deep bunkers and fortifications built by the Chinese that could not be effectively attacked by the smaller artillery weapons then on hand.
 They were utilized in two units in Korea, the 213th and 159th Field Artillery Battalions.
-The weapons went into action on May 1, 1953.
+The weapons went into action on 1 May 1953.
 On that day, the first round was fired by Baker battery of the 213th at a target on top of a hill called "the donut" by aerial observers.
 The first round was supposed to be just a ceremonial shot; however, it struck an ammo dump directly on top of "the donut" which set off a chain reaction and blew part of the top of the hill off in a spectacular fashion.

-In the late 1950s, several M1s were transferred to the Republic of China and stationed in the front-line Kinmen and Matsu Islands.
+In the late 1950s, several M1s were transferred to the Republic of China on Taiwan and stationed in the front-line Kinmen and Matsu Islands.
 The guns were put on rails to enable the howitzers to deploy outside for fire missions and to retreat inside their hardened bunkers/tunnels for protection (capable of withstanding direct hits from aerial bombs) when needed.